XBraid/xbraid/docs/Examples.md

             return 0;
          }

-The `PostprocessObjective` and `PostprocessObjective_diff` routines are optional.
-Therefore, they need to be passed to XBraid_Adjoint after the initialization with `braid_Init(...)` and `braid_InitAdjoint(...)` in the user's *main* file:

-      /* Optional: Set the tracking type objective function and derivative */ braid_SetPostprocessObjective(core, my_PostprocessObjective);
-      braid_SetPostprocessObjective_diff(core, my_PostprocessObjective_diff);

-Additional options for controling the optimization iteration are then set with
+In the user's *main* file, some additional options for controlling the optimization iterations can be set:

-      /* Set some optimization parameters */
+      /* Set maximum number of optimization iterations */ braid_SetMaxOptimIter(core, 100);

-      braid_SetMaxOptimIter(core, 100);
-      braid_SetAbsTolOptim(core, 1e-6);
+      /* Set absolute stopping criterion for the norm of the gradient */ braid_SetAbsTolOptim(core, 1e-6);

+      /* Set initial step size */
+      braid_SetStepsize(core, 6.0);

-The optimization iteration is started by calling
+Then, the optimization iteration is started by calling

       /* Start the optimization */
       braid_DriveOptimization(core, app, my_DesignUpdate, my_GradientNorm, my_GradientAllreduce);